 The Pixel 7 Pro is equally more sedate in its colorways than previous Pixels, with Hazel being the most adventurous finish (a muted green/grey against a polished gold frame), while Snow (white with a polished silver frame) and Obsidian (black with a polished gunmetal grey frame) round out the comparatively limited choice of looks.

-If true, that means the S23 Ultra will serve up a 6.8-inch 1440 x 3088 AMOLED panel, with the same variable 1Hz to 120Hz dynamic refresh rate, and even the same under-display fingerprint sensor as the current model.
+Specifically, the S23 Ultra serves up a 6.8-inch 1440 x 3088 AMOLED panel, with the same variable 1Hz to 120Hz dynamic refresh rate, and a peak brightness of 1,750 nits.

-Although the refresh rate is dynamic – as the S23 Ultra screen supposedly is – in testing it has fewer increments to move between, usually just switching between 60Hz and 120Hz, which won't deliver the same power savings as a full variable panel would.
+Although the refresh rate is dynamic – as the S23 Ultra's screen is – in testing it has fewer increments to move between, usually just switching between 60Hz and 120Hz, which won't deliver the same power savings as a full variable panel would.

-It too also features an in-display fingerprint sensor, although the Pixel's sensor is optical, compared to Samsung's penchant for ultrasonic sensors in its high-end phones that are supposedly less secure (and need to shine brightly when in use, while an ultrasonic sensor doesn't).
+It too also features an in-display fingerprint sensor, although the Pixel's sensor is optical, compared to Samsung's penchant for ultrasonic sensors in its high-end phones that are supposedly less secure (and need to shine brightly when in use, while an optical sensor doesn't).

 Galaxy S Ultras have consistently found their way into our best camera phones roundup year after year, thanks to their combination of great image quality, extensive functionality, and incredible versatility.
-All of it is made possible by the four-sensor setup that you'll find on the likes of the S22 Ultra, which includes two optical telephoto lenses at different magnifications (3x and 10x).
+All of that is made possible by the four-sensor setup that you'll find on the likes of the S22 Ultra, which includes two optical telephoto lenses at different magnifications (3x and 10x).

 The cameras on Pixel phones, meanwhile, are legendary, with computational photography being the name of the game.
 The 7 Pro is the second device to sport a 50MP primary sensor, which means Google has had a whole year of being able to squeeze better images out of the sensor that we first met on the Google Pixel 6 and Pixel 6 Pro.

 Samsung usually delivered different markets different versions of its Galaxy S flagships; some running on Qualcomm silicon, and some running on its own equivalent (but lesser) Exynos SoCs.
-This year, that's reportedly changing, which benefits all those in markets (including the UK and Europe) that usually get encumbered with the Exynos variant.
+This year, that's changed, which benefits all those in markets (including the UK and Europe) that usually get encumbered with the Exynos variant.

 The Pixel 7 Pro runs on Google's own Tensor G2 chip, which, in testing, serves up great everyday performance, even if it doesn't impress in conventional artificial benchmarking apps the way high-end Snapdragon silicon tends to.

-The S23 Ultra has the edge in terms of raw performance and gaming, but neither phone should feel sluggish in day-to-day use and should last a fair few years without noticeable performance degradation.
+The S23 Ultra has the edge in terms of raw performance and gaming, but neither phone should feel sluggish in day-to-day use and both should last a fair few years without noticeable performance degradation.

-Of course, software support plays a huge part in a phone's longevity, with the latest Android 13 arriving on the Pixel 7 Pro out of the box.
-Samsung's version will come dressed in its distinct One UI skin, that'll include unique functionality to best utilize exclusive features like the phone's S Pen stylus.
+Of course, software support plays a huge part in a phone's longevity, with the latest Android 13 arriving on both phones out of the box.
+Samsung's version though comes dressed in its distinct One UI skin, which includes unique functionality to best utilize exclusive features like the phone's S Pen stylus.

-Where the Ultra might have a surprising edge is with update longevity, as despite Google being responsible for developing each major release of Android, its own phones – including the Pixel 7 Pro – come with three years of OS updates and five years of security updates, while Samsung pairs its key devices with four years of OS upgrades.
+Where the Ultra has a surprising edge is with update longevity, as despite Google being responsible for developing each major release of Android, its own phones – including the Pixel 7 Pro – come with three years of OS updates and five years of security updates, while Samsung pairs its key devices with four years of OS upgrades.